Visual J++: Sun's litigation against Microsoft

-Visual J++ – the IDE
+Visual J++ IDE

 Visual J++ was also the name of the Integrated Development Environment (IDE) for J++ and provided many tools and utilities to help J++ programmers fully leverage the Win32 API.

 Visual J++ is no longer available for distribution, but it was part of the Microsoft Visual Studio product line.
 Visual Studio 6.0 was the last release to include J++.

 Visual J#

 Visual J# (pronounced "Jay Sharp") is a Microsoft language whose syntax is close to Java, part of the .NET Framework.
 Visual J# is part of the Microsoft Visual Studio .NET product suite and is designed to help developers and programmers migrate from J++ (or Java) to the .NET Framework.

 Microsoft later developed the C# ("C Sharp") language as the primary language for the .NET platform, which was in many ways influenced by Java; subsequently the .NET Framework shares many ideas in common with Java.
-Much like Java, C# is compiled to a type of bytecode (called CIL), and runs on top of a virtual machine called the Common Language Runtime in .NET.
-Visual Studio 2005 was the last release to include J#.
+Much like Java, C# is compiled to a type of bytecode (called CIL), and runs on top of a virtual machine called the Common Language Runtime. .NET Visual Studio 2005 was the last release to include J#.